Non-functional Requirements: Examples, Types, How to Approach

 How to approach

-Infer portability requirements from your analytics tools if you can.
-If you have access to visitor data via Google Analytics or other analytical platforms, you can assess which types of devices, browsers, and their versions are most frequently used.
+Deduce portability requirements from your analytics tools.
+You can take advantage of Google Analytics or other analytical platforms with access to visitor data to examine which types of devices and browsers along with their versions are most frequently used.

-Consider the fullest list of portability requirements.
-Not only will this document provide guidance to engineers, it will also outline the scope of testing scenarios:
+Consider the most complete list of portability requirements.
+Not only will this document provide guidance to engineers, it will also outline the scope of testing scenarios.
+This includes:

 Example of portability and compatibility requirements of Visual Studio IDE